mendix/CommunityCommons/README.md

 *RegexReplaceAll* - DEPRECATED.
 Performs a regular expression replace.
 Identical to the microflow expression function 'replaceAll'.

 *RegexQuote* - Escapes a string value so that it can be used literally with Mendix built-in regex replacement functions.
 (Otherwise the dollar sign would be interpreted as back reference to a match for example).

+*RemoveEnd* - Removes a string from the end of another string, if present

 *StringLeftPad* - Pads a string on the left to a certain length.